 QSLA is Los Angeles County's Quality Rating and Improvement System (QRIS).
-It is designed to support childcare providers' program enhancements, while helping parents of children from birth to five choose the best early care and education for their children. (https://qualitystartla.org)
+It is designed to support childcare providers' program enhancements, while helping parents of children from birth to five choose the best early care and education for their children.

-R & R - Resource and Referral Agency
+R&R - Resource and Referral Agency

 Child care resource and referral agencies (R&R) are state-funded, community-based programs that exist in every county in California.
-R&Rs make up a well-developed system that supports parents, child care providers, and local communities through a variety of services and programs. (https://rrnetwork.org)
+R&Rs make up a well-developed system that supports parents, child care providers, and local communities through a variety of services and programs.
+(California Child Care Resource and Referral Network)

-UCLA - CICCQ - University of California, Los Angeles - Center for Improving Child Care Quality CICCQ partners with community agencies and schools to conduct research and evaluation, and builds relationships with their partners to inform research, practice, and professional development. (https://www.ciccq.gseis.ucla.edu)
+UCLA - CICCQ - University of California, Los Angeles - Center for Improving Child Care

+Quality CICCQ partners with community agencies and schools to conduct research and evaluation, and builds relationships with their partners to inform research, practice, and professional development.
+(UCLA Center for Improving Child Care Qualtiv)